-#12 Updated by Valerie Futch about 8 years ago
+#12 Updated by Valerie Futch over 8 years ago

 somehow i missed this response! thanks for checking back. it is the settings tab in the dashboard that is gone, so i can't make any changes to the sidebar, the about text, and those things. so it is on the admin side, not the viewer side that the problem is occuring...

-#13 Updated by scott voth about 8 years ago
+#13 Updated by scott voth over 8 years ago

 Thanks Valerie.
 It seems like a bug to me, and I am going to open up a ticket.
 From what you describe, it sounds like you switched themes to Woo's Canvas, and then switched back to Green Park and, in the process, lost admin rights to the blog, but retained contributor rights?
 (You can't access the Green Park settings tabs, but still have rights add posts.)
 Let me know if I am misstating things - but from what you describe, it seems like your permission rights somehow got demoted?

-#15 Updated by Valerie Futch about 8 years ago
+#15 Updated by Valerie Futch over 8 years ago

 hi scott and matt,